 What are my state's certified caregiver training requirements?

 Many states share similar rules and requirements to become a caregiver.
-However, it can still be challenging to determine what you need, especially if you wish to work independently.
+However, determining what you need can still be challenging, especially if you wish to work independently.

 You can find your state’s requirements online, but if you choose to work through a home care agency, the company can tell you the necessary experience and certification you need.
 In addition, agencies can make it easier to manage and monitor your training and help you stay compliant with state laws.